Lyonsclay/squirrel_recognizer/README.md

  * ```yarn start``` or ```npm start```
   * Visit localhost:5000/graphiql

 Try building your own schema and resolvers with this repo as reference.
-Then why not deploy it publically for free with a Docker image.
+Then why not deploy it to a public ip address for free on EC2 with a Docker image.
+It is surprisingly easy and fast.

 # Dockerize your App
 From the official Node [docks](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/)